How much do walk-in tubs cost?

 Jacuzzi walk-in tubs cost $4,800 to $10,000.
 Jacuzzi bathtubs feature 10 hydrotherapy jets for relaxing massage and pain relief, double-seal doors, a hand-held showerhead, and Fast Fill™ faucets.
 All Jacuzzi models have heated seats and safety features like grab bars and slip-resistant floors.

-Ella walk-in tubs cost $2,300 to $9,000 and include dual drain technology that allows water to drain in only 80 seconds.
+Ella walk-in tubs cost $2,300 to $9,000 and include dual drain technology, allowing water to drain in only 80 seconds.
 Customizable options include air jets, hydrotherapy jets, microbubble, or dual massage systems.
 Higher-end Ella tubs include aromatherapy, foot massage, and heated seats.

 The average cost to install a walk-in tub is $6,500, with most prices ranging from $3,000 to $15,000.
 Prices depend on the size, brand, complexity of installation, space available, remodeling requirements, level of customization, and selected features.